espocrm/documentation/docs/administration/formula.md

 * variables (e.g. `$temp`)
 * attributes (values of the current entity, e.g. `contactId`, `status`)

-Separated expressions must be delimited by character `;`.
+Separated expressions must be delimited by the character `;`.

 Example: